azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 <a name="HOLTitle"></a>
-# Provision Customer Reviews Services and Reset datas#
+# Provision Customer Reviews assets and Reset datas#

 ---